 Miss Artemis Matsou is a Consultant Ophthalmologist and Cataract Lead at Queen Victoria Hospital, specialising in Cornea, Complex Cataract, Refractive surgery and Glaucoma.
 She also has a special interest in ocular surface reconstruction and limbal stem cell transplantation.

 Miss Matsou has completed two prestigious Corneal Fellowships in Addenbrooke’s Hospital, Cambridge and Queen Victoria Hospital, East Grinstead.
 She is a Fellow of the European Board of Ophthalmology and a Member of the Royal College of Physicians of London.
-Miss Matsou sits at the Education Committee of the European Society of Cataract and Refractive Surgery (ESCRS) and the Young Ophthalmologists Committee of the ESCRS, with continuous involvement in projects that aim to improve educational opportunities for ophthalmologists around Europe.
+Miss Matsou sits at the Education Committee of the European Society of Cataract and Refractive Surgery (ESCRS) and the Leadership Business Committee of the ESCRS, with continuous involvement in projects that aim to improve educational opportunities and leadership skills for ophthalmologists around Europe.
 She is also a Council Member of the MCLOSA and ESASO societies.

 Miss Matsou has authored a number of peer-reviewed publications, including randomized controlled trials on endothelial corneal transplant techniques.
 She is an invited speaker in national and international Ophthalmology Conferences and a guest Reviewer in leading Ophthalmology Journals.